lucianpls/QB3/README.md

 ```

 The bit interleaved addressing can be extended to many dimensions.
-For 3D, every third bit is for Z.  A table for 4x4x4, 64 points, would be:
+For three dimensions, every third bit is for Z.  A lookup table for 4x4x4, 64 points, will be:
 ```
+xyz = {
 # Z = 0
   0,  1,  8,  9,
   2,  3, 10, 11,